jonasjberg/autonameow/notes/meowuris.md

 #### Extractor --- Source-Specific
-The current implementation uses the Python package hierarchy to construct the center MeowURI nodes for source-specific MeowURIs.
+The current implementation uses the Python package hierarchy to construct the center MeowURI nodes (children) for source-specific MeowURIs.

 Take for instance `extractor.metadata.exiftool.File:MIMEType`, consisting of;